webiny/docs.webiny.com/docs/api-development/commodo/introduction.md

 await user.save();
 ```

-> To make it easier, we've created the `@webiny/commodo` package, which aggregates all of the relevant `@commodo/*` and `commodo-*` packages and lets you import any HOF (or any other construct) within a single import statement.
+> To make it easier, we've created the `@webiny/commodo` package, which aggregates all the relevant `@commodo/*` and `commodo-*` packages and lets you import any HOF (or any other construct) within a single import statement.
 The list of all included packages can be found [here](/docs/api-development/commodo/packages-list).

 > Using higher order functions (HOFs) is a very flexible approach for defining your data models, because you get to choose which functionality the model will posses.